|

 Despite the fact that the child protection duties of children's social workers are very clearly laid out in the Children Act 1989, social work practice is now essentially framed as caring and supportive, rather than coercive or controlling.
 Training courses also promote a notion of social work practice that gives primacy to the notion of preventative measures and seems ideologically opposed to the use of authority within the framework of the legal process.

 Social workers have a legal duty to protect children from physical abuse.
 However, they may not always consider in detail, or in depth, the emerging patterns of behaviour indicating possible abuse of a very young child and it is only later that their intervention in the family is found to be inadequate.
-They may be very aware of parental deficiencies but under-estimate the seriousness of them and are reluctant to make use of the legal powers they are given.
-However, in supervision their line manager should know when it is appropriate to make use of their child protection powers and initiate legal proceedings.
+They may be aware of parental deficiencies but under-estimate the seriousness of them and feel reluctant to make use of the legal powers they are given.
+However, in supervision with their line manager they should consider whether it is appropriate to make use of their child protection powers and initiate legal proceedings.

 Obviously, those with statutory responsibilities require a sound knowledge of child protection legislation.
-The lack of clarity about the legal powers and responsibilities of children's social workers has now become a major barrier to good practice and this means that some children are not protected.
+The lack of clarity about the legal powers and responsibilities of children's social workers has now become a major barrier to good practice.
 Training courses tend to focus on the developmental needs of children and how to support families in caring for their children.
-Consequently, the curent ethos of professional practice is giving children's social workers the idea that informal safeguarding measures and a collaborative approach are the best way to carry out their duties.
-Nevertheless, Children's Services has a responsibility to protect children from significant harm as laid out in the Children Act 1989.
+Consequently, the curent ethos of professional practice is giving children's social workers the idea that informal safeguarding measures and a collaborative approach are invariably the best way to carry out their duties.
+Nevertheless, Children's Services has a legal responsibility to protect children from ''significant harm'' as laid out in the Children Act 1989 and should recognise when an application to the court to remove a child from the family is justified.

 Hilary Searing